What is Walrus (WAL)?

 TLDR

-Walrus (WAL) is a decentralized data storage and management platform built on the Sui blockchain, designed to make large-scale data trustworthy, programmable, and monetizable for the AI and Web3 era.
+Walrus (WAL) is a decentralized data storage and management platform built on the Sui blockchain, designed to make data trustworthy, provable, and monetizable for the AI era.

-3. Utility-Driven Token – The WAL token is used for paying storage fees, staking for network security, and participating in community governance.
+3. Token Utility: The WAL token powers the ecosystem, used for paying storage fees, staking for network security, and participating in governance.

 Deep Dive